How to Draw Use Case Diagram?

 Benefit of a Use Case Diagram

-Drawing Use Case Diagram
+Drawing a Use Case Diagram

 1. Open the Use Case Diagram page in UeXceler.
 If you are not currently opening UeXceler, select UeXceler > UeXceler from the toolbar first, and then open the Use Case Diagram page.